OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

         RDP = "YES"
     ]

-Once the VM is instantiated, users will be able to download the **file configuration or connect via browser**.
+Once the VM is instantiated, users will be able to **connect via browser**.

 |sunstone_guac_rdp|